Vonmo/rocker/README.md

 ```

 ## Performance
 In a set of tests you can find a performance test.
-It demonstrates about 30k read RPS and 200k write RPS on my machine.
-In real conditions we might expect something about 15–20k read RPS and 120k write RPS with average amount of data being about 1 kB per key and the total number of keys exceeding 1 billion.
+It demonstrates about 135k write RPS and 2.1M read RPS on my machine.
+In real conditions we might expect something about 50k write RPS and 400k read RPS with average amount of data being about 1 kB per key and the total number of keys exceeding 1 billion.

 ## Status
 Passed all the functional and performance tests.
+Ready for real projects.

 ## Versioning
 The release version follows the RocksDB's one.